Claudiu Niculescu: Dinamo București and Genoa

-In 2001 he went to play for Dinamo București where in his first season he won the Divizia A title, being the second top-scorer of the league with 15 goals, as coaches Cornel Dinu and Marin Ion gave him 28 appearances.
-In 2002, shortly after defeating goalkeeper Iker Casillas with a spectacular 30-meter shot in a 5–2 friendly loss to Real Madrid, Niculescu was transferred to Genoa in Serie B for a fee estimated by the Romanian press between €700,000 – 1 million.
-He spent only one year with The Griffin, being teammates with compatriots Adrian Mihalcea and Paul Codrea, making only 13 appearances in which he scored three goals as his stay there was affected by injuries.
+In 2001, Niculescu went to play for Dinamo București where in his first season he won the Divizia A title, being the second top-scorer of the league with 15 goals, as coaches Cornel Dinu and Marin Ion gave him 28 appearances.
+In 2002, shortly after beating goalkeeper Iker Casillas with a spectacular 30-meter shot in a 5–2 friendly loss to Real Madrid, Niculescu was transferred to Genoa in Serie B for a fee estimated by the Romanian press between €700,000 and €1 million.
+He spent one year with The Griffin alongside compatriots Adrian Mihalcea and Paul Codrea, but injuries limited him to just 13 appearances and three goals.
 He returned to Dinamo who agreed to pay the Genovese team €800,000 to get him back.

+Second spell at Dinamo

-In the first season, following his return to The Red Dogs, he helped them win The Double, contributing with 16 goals in 28 league matches under coach Ioan Andone and netted the second goal of the 2–0 win over Oțelul Galați in the Cupa României final.
+In the first season, following his return to The Red Dogs, Niculescu helped them win The Double, contributing with 16 goals in 28 league matches under coach Ioan Andone and netted the second goal of the 2–0 win over Oțelul Galați in the Cupa României final.
 In the same season, he gave his contribution to the elimination of Shakhtar Donetsk by scoring a goal in each leg of the 5–2 victory on aggregate in the UEFA Cup.
-On 21 November 2004, Niculescu was in the center of a controversy when during an away game against his former team, Universitatea Craiova, a fan entered the field and threw a "U" Craiova scarf in his face, after which he screamed:"You are a stinking traitor!".
+On 21 November 2004, Niculescu was in the center of a controversy when during an away game against his former team, Universitatea Craiova, a fan entered the field, threw a "U" Craiova scarf into Claudiu Niculescu's face, and screamed:"You are a stinking traitor!".
 Shortly after, his teammate Adrian Mihalcea tackled the fan to the ground.
 In the 2004–05 season he scored 21 goals, including all the goals in a 4–0 victory against CFR Cluj, sharing the Divizia A top-scorer title with Gheorghe Bucur.
 He formed a successful partnership in Dinamo's offence with Ionel Dănciulescu, and the Romanian press called them the "N&D couple", a nickname inspired by the first letters of their family names and the Romanian pop band "N&D".
 Niculescu started the following season by scoring the final goal of the 3–2 victory against rivals Steaua București which helped the club earn its first Supercupa României.
 Subsequently, he played in the 2005–06 UEFA Cup where they eliminated Omonia against whom he scored a goal, then they got past Everton against whom he also netted a goal in a historical 5–2 aggregate win.
 The club reached the group stage, where he scored a goal against goalkeeper Fabien Barthez from a 20-meter free kick in a 2–1 away loss to Marseille, as the campaign ended.